-Whenever changes are made to a UCF file, implementation needs to rerun beginning with the translate process to incorporate the changes into the project.
+Notice Reset the Implement Design process be read? s so that your UCF changes will The User Constraint File (UCF) has o be possible to reproduce the same in new UCF.
+To incorporate the new UC to mark the Implement Design proces.
+Otherwis Implement Design process.
+Otherwis current implementation results intact UCF at this time. hanged.
+As a result, it may not nplementation results using the F at this time, choose RESET ss out of date.
+Then re-run the e, choose RETAIN to keep the and not incorporate the new Reset Retain into the project.
 Click Reset in the Notice window if you want to rerun implementation to read to new UCF file.
 However, if you want to keep the current implementation report files valid and available for viewing and also keep any post-implementation processes valid so that you can proceed without rerunning implementation, click Retain.